Hugh Tudor: Tudor's leadership

 As Police Adviser, Tudor assumed control of Ireland's police forces, and eventually styled himself "Chief of Police".
 Under his administration, the police were militarised: indeed, at the Cabinet conference of 23 July 1920, Tudor had conceded that the RIC would soon become ineffective as a police force; "but as a military body he thought they might have great effect."
 Like his patron, Churchill, Tudor gave police posts to his military friends and colleagues: Brigadier-General Ormonde Winter, for example, became Deputy Police Adviser and Head of Intelligence; "He had once been my Captain in a battery at Rawalpindi," said Tudor, "and we had done a lot of racing together at various meetings in India."

 The beleaguered RIC was reinforced with British ex-soldiers and sailors—the notorious 'Black and Tans'.
 With the army stretched very thin by the deployment of 2 extra divisions to Iraq, and the threatened British coal strike in September 1920, Tudor created the Auxiliary Division, a temporary gendarmerie composed of ex-officers and commanded by a pair of experienced colonial warriors: Brigadier-General Frank Percy Crozier and Brigadier-General E. A. Wood; its numbers peaked at 1,500 in July 1921.
+General Crozier resigned on 25 February 1921 after Tudor countermanded his actions against twenty-six Auxiliaries who were accused of ransacking a store in County Meath on the night of 9 February 1921.
+Crozier claimed that Tudor knew of and condoned those types of activities.